This Day In Wrestling History – September 4th

 1992 – Bestia Salvaje defeats El Dandy, to win the CMLL World Middleweight Championship.

 1995 – The first episode of WCW Monday Nitro airs on TNT.
-The show features the WCW debut of Lex Luger; Luger’s WWF contract expired one day earlier.
+The show features the WCW return of Lex Luger; Luger’s WWF contract expired one day earlier.
 Nitro’s first episode runs unopposed, as Monday Night RAW is preempted for U.S. Open Tennis.

 2000 – On the night of the Monday Night Wars’ 5th anniversary, WWF RAW IS WAR (4.2 TV rating) beats WCW Monday Nitro (3.6 rating).
 In a Triple Threat Match on RAW, Eddie Guerrero defeats Chyna and Kurt Angle, to win the WWF Intercontinental Championship.